Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants allow the fourth-fewest home runs in baseball (128 total, one per game).
+- Giants pitchers combine to surrender the sixth-fewest home runs in baseball (137 total, 1.1 per game).

-- The Giants will look to Junis (3-3) in his third start this season.

-- The righty last appeared on Wednesday against the Tampa Bay Rays, when he tossed four scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.